Pipes in Python

 )

-since I wanted it to be a lazy operation.
-After a few trials and errors I’ve ended up with a pretty simple approach where the wrapping class implementing the pipe will call next
+return selfThe tricky part was implementation of __next__ since I wanted it to be a lazy operation.
+After a few trials and errors I’ve ended up with a pretty simple approach where the wrapping class implementing the pipe will call next to its source, added by OR or ROR, apply a transformation and then return the result of the transformation.

 def __next__(self):